sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 **NB**: This article is devoted only to interview design from the skills perspective.
 Make sure you understand the profile of the candidate you're looking for and that you understand your company culture and how to verify if the person is a good fit for the culture.
 For instance, in some companies all QA tasks are just Jira tickets with predefined sets of activities while in others the desired tasks and activities also imply a big deal of proactivity.

-### 1. Let's say we are hiring a manual tester to the team where we already have one.
+### 1. Hiring a manual tester to the team where we already have one.

 As we already have one manual tester in the team, it means that this hiring is only viable when the constraint is the performance: when our manual tester can't cope with the load.
 We also assume that there's no more optimal way to deal with the load on our tester